RodrigoHTEC10/Manga_Distribution_Program-TC1031.602/README.md

 <img src="https://github.com/user-attachments/assets/60753ea8-46de-4334-baf3-ebe1927f2c2d" width="300" />
 </p>

-Total capacity of mangas per individual shelf:
+Total capacity of mangas per individual shelf: 140 volumes ~ 2 m (two sections of 70 each volume with an average width of 1.5 cm or 0.015 m = 1.05 ~ 1 m).
-Total capacity of mangas per whole manga's shelf:
+Total capacity of mangas per whole manga's shelf: 560 volumes being a total of 8 m avaliable in one bookshelf.

 ### Personal interest